-One reasonable walk from the starting state of rate-book.spec.ts and search.spec.ts to a hardened version.
+One reasonable walk from the starting state of rate-book.spec.ts and smoke.spec.ts to a better-instrumented version.
 As with the other solutions in this course, yours may make different calls — different step labels, different tag choices, different places to drop an annotation.
 The principles you’re grading against are in the lesson; this is the narrative.

 Commit 1: Steps in the rate-book test